MicrosoftDocs/power-platform/power-virtual-agents/analytics-billed-sessions.md

 ## Frequently asked questions

-### What's the difference between total <!--edit okay?
-To match the text below.-->sessions, engaged sessions, and billed sessions?
+### What's the difference between total sessions, engaged sessions, and billed sessions?

 The number of **billed sessions** is used to measure capacity, and is allocated when you purchase a license.